bquistorff/econ-project-template/README.md

 # Automatic Dependencies
 The automatic dependency is different by domain.
 For statistical code, there are two file tracking systems.

-1) Procmon based for the makefile settings
+1. Procmon based for the makefile settings

-2) in-Stata logging (so that VCS will work if working interactively).
+2. in-Stata logging (so that VCS will work if working interactively).
 References:
 http://make.mad-scientist.net/papers/advanced-auto-dependency-generation/#combine
 For LaTeX, I use latexmk since LaTeX dependencies in process might be circular.

-## Execution commands
--make ...